skellis46/slipbox/improvisation and the threshold of the self.md

 ## 1. Introduction: locating the threshold

 This chapter is a description and an analysis of what I understand to be a vital and tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
-In dance practices the experience of the two sides of that threshold is described as the difference between "moving and being moved" [@adler-2002-offering p.30] or dancing and being danced.
+In dance the experience of the two sides of that threshold is described as the difference between "moving and being moved" [@adler-2002-offering p.30] or dancing and being danced.

 ---